aofalcao/msqsar/README.md

-#MSQSAR
+# MSQSAR

-`MSQSAR`  uses chemical similarity for inference ana analysis of the chemical space.
-Fo several applications, CS tools can make a heavy use of [ChEMBL web services][chWS], so, either a local copy of ChEMBL is available in the host machine, or a reliable connection to ChEMBL will be necessary

-CS Tools allows for the folowing QSAR operations
+`MSQSAR`  uses chemical similarity for inference and analysis of the chemical space.
+It allows for the folowing QSAR operations

 * Create QSAR models (quatitative or qualitative models)
 * Evaluate data set modelability
 * Validate models
 * Screen datasets
-* Inspect possible targets for a set of molecules
-* Perform quantitative evaluations of possible targets for sets of molecules
-* Perform detailed analysis of target likelyhoods for a single molecule
-* Visually inspect the dataset quality in a 2D probabilistic surface map of molecular activity

 Despite being implemented in 100% pure Python it was developed taking advantage of very efficient libraries for numerical processing, machine learning and data processing.

-### CS tools requirements
+## CS tools requirements

 CS tools is essentially Python software that relies on a number of external libraries.
 Namely:

 * numpy
 * scikit-learn
 * rdkit
-* requests

 Of those, rdkit is the trickiest to install.
 Anaconda makes the rdkit installation a breeze and this is the process recommended, although it might be possible to use a [docker container](https://hub.docker.com/search?q=rdkit&type=image) with rdkit already installed.
 To install rdkit with anaconda we can follow the [procedure detailed in the official rdkit distribution](https://www.rdkit.org/docs/Install.html):